-Before my fellowship, I earned a Ph.D. in Astrophysics in 2021 from the École Normale Supérieure, Paris.
-Prior to that, I graduated from the Ecole Polytechnique (X2014) and obtained a Master's degree in Astrophysics from the Observatoire de Paris.
-Download my CV.
+I earned a Ph.D. in Astrophysics in 2021 from the École Normale Supérieure, Paris.
+Prior to that, I graduated from the École Polytechnique (X2014) and obtained a Master's degree in Astrophysics from the Observatoire de Paris.

 *Bruno is my first name, and Régaldo-Saint Blancard is my last name.
 You can shorten my last name to Régaldo, but please don't shorten it to Blancard!